-Stefano Morello is a fifth-year doctoral candidate in English.
+Stefano Morello is a doctoral candidate in English.
 His academic interests include American Studies, pop culture, poetics, digital humanities, and archival theory.
 Oh, and punk-rock.

 He wishes he spent more time writing poetry and hanging out at the Poetry Project.